Atlys

 8. Failure to Meet Specific Category Requirements

 Each visa category has specific evidence requirements.
-Common failures: Student visa — invalid CAS, insufficient maintenance funds held for the required 28-day period, mismatched financial sponsor information, failure to meet English language requirements; Skilled Worker — invalid CoS, salary below the threshold (£41,700 for most cases in 2026), wrong SOC code, unverifiable employment history; Family — thin relationship evidence, missing accommodation proofs, financial requirements not met.
+Common failures: Student visa, invalid CAS, insufficient maintenance funds held for the required 28-day period, mismatched financial sponsor information, failure to meet English language requirements; Skilled Worker, invalid CoS, salary below the threshold (£41,700 for most cases in 2026), wrong SOC code, unverifiable employment history; Family, thin relationship evidence, missing accommodation proofs, financial requirements not met.

 9. Misrepresentation Under Paragraph 9.7

-Submitting objectively false information — even if you didn't know it was false.
+Submitting objectively false information, even if you didn't know it was false.
 Common scenarios: employer letter with overstated salary or job title, accountant-prepared income statement that doesn't match tax filings, agent-supplied documents that turn out to be fabricated, bank statements with inflated balances.
 A finding of misrepresentation under 9.7.1 results in a refusal.
 A finding of deliberate deception under 9.7.2 results in a 10-year ban.

 10. ETA Issues for Visa-Exempt Travellers (Dual Nationals)

-Document Checklist: UK Standard Visitor Visa for Indians
+Document Checklist: UK Standard Visitor Visa

 A consolidated, end-to-end document list.
 The exact form will vary by case profile and category, but these are the core documents for a typical visitor application: